singpolyma/badcode.rocks/content/articles/2019001 Bowling/index.md

 * `1`: One roll knocked down more pins than were standing
 * `2`: More rolls were provided than would be present in a complete game
-* `3`: Fewer rolls were provided tahn would be present in a complete game
+* `3`: Fewer rolls were provided than would be present in a complete game

 # Submission